JONA0327/Panel_Administrativo/README.md

 ### Subfolders

-The configuration model now supports an optional `subfolders` array where each entry has the shape `{ name, folderId, link }`.
-Existing deployments will continue to work without changes because the field is optional.
-To start using subfolders simply update your `Config` document in MongoDB by adding the array of objects.
-For example:
+The configuration model includes an optional `subfolders` array.
+New subfolders are created through the `/config/subfolders` endpoint which only requires the `name`; the server generates the `folderId` and `link` and stores them in this array.
+Existing deployments will continue to work without changes.
+To start using subfolders simply ensure your `Config` document has the array present.
+For
+example:

 ```bash
 db.configs.updateOne({}, { $set: { subfolders: [] } })
 ```

-You can then insert objects into the array as needed.
+Subfolders should then be created from the UI or by calling the endpoint; the server will handle storing the generated ID and link.

 ```bash
 cd server